QuantEcon/lecture-jax/lectures/newtons_method.md

                  init).block_until_ready()
 ```

-The result is very close to the ground truth but still slightly different.
+The result is very close to the true solution but still slightly different.

 We can increase the precision of the floating point numbers and restrict the tolerance to obtain a more accurate approximation (see detailed discussion in the [lecture on JAX](https://python-programming.quantecon.org/jax_intro.html#differences))